nimbix/jarvice-helm/README.md

     --set jarvice.imagePullSecret.username="<jarvice_quay_io_user>" \
     --set jarvice.imagePullSecret.password="<jarvice_quay_io_pass>" \
     --set jarvice.JARVICE_LICENSE_LIC="<jarvice_license_key>" \
+    --set jarvice_db.enabled=true \
+    --set jarvice_db.persistence.enabled=true \
+    --set jarvice_db.persistence.size=10Gi \
-    --set jarvice.jarvice_db.persistence.enabled=true \
+    --set jarvice_registry.enabled=true \
-    --set jarvice.jarvice_db.persistence.size=10Gi \
+    --set jarvice_registry.persistence.enabled=true \
-    --set jarvice.jarvice_registry.persistence.enabled=true \
+    --set jarvice_registry.persistence.size=1000Gi \
-    --set jarvice.jarvice_registry.persistence.size=1000Gi \
+    --set jarvice.JARVICE_LOCAL_REGISTRY=jarvice-registry:5000 \
     --name jarvice --namespace jarvice-system ./jarvice-helm
 ```

+By default, the standard install already has `jarvice_db.enabled=true` and
+`jarvice_registry.enabled=false`.
+Also, `jarvice.JARVICE_LOCAL_REGISTRY`
+defaults to `docker.io`.

-By default, persistence is disabled, so note that the persistence settings are
+Also by default, persistence is disabled for jarvice-db and jarvice-registry,
+so note that the persistence settings are required to enable use of
-required to enable use of persistent volumes by the JARVICE helm chart.
+persistent volumes by the JARVICE helm chart.

 If kubernetes persistent volumes were created which do no match the default
 storage classes, it will be necessary to also `--set` the following values to